Recurring Saturday Night Live characters and sketches introduced 1996–97: The DeMarco Brothers

 The DeMarco Brothers are played by Chris Kattan (Kyle) and Chris Parnell (Sean).
 The premise of the sketch is that the brothers are auditioning to be dancers on tour for a musical act (usually, whoever is the musical guest on the show that week).
 They would wear matching t-shirts with quotes or references to a particular song by the artist, and then play a tape of the artist's songs and proceed to dance to it.
-Their dancing can be described as interpretive, as they often act out a portion of the song's lyrics in the form of skits during their performance.
+Their dancing can be described as interpretive, as they often act out a portion of the song's lyrics in the form of skits during their performance but often lack any real dancing rhythm, or talent.
 The musicians generally detest their performances, cutting them off before ever getting through an entire song.
-However, two auditions were successful: In the January 20, 2001 sketch, Lenny Kravitz, while initially dismissive, empathizes with the pair and hires them over the vociferous objections of his tour manager (host Mena Suvari), while for the May 11, 2002 episode, in which host Kirsten Dunst joins them as their cousin Tamara, Eminem ended the audition with many of the same insults other artists had used to describe their performance — but since this was exactly what he wanted out of his backup dancers, they got the job.
+However, two auditions were successful: in the January 20, 2001 sketch, Lenny Kravitz, while initially dismissive, empathizes with the pair and hires them over the objections of his tour manager (host Mena Suvari), and on the May 11, 2002 episode, in which host Kirsten Dunst joins them as their cousin Tamara, Eminem ended the audition with many of the same insults other artists had used to describe their performance—but since this was exactly what the rapper wanted out of his backup dancers, they got the job.
 Debuted (solely Kattan) March 15, 1997.

 Dominican Lou

-Dominican Lou (played by Tracy Morgan) is the building superintendent at 1901 Burnside Avenue in The Bronx.
+Dominican Lou (played by Tracy Morgan) is the building superintendent at 1901 Burnside Avenue in the Bronx.
 Debuted March 22, 1997.

-On Weekend Update in 1998, he attempted to sell Colin Quinn the signed 62nd home run ball of his fellow countryman Sammy Sosa for a million dollars, even though it was later discovered to be a foul ball hit by Gary Gaetti and signed Dominican Lou.
+On Weekend Update in 1998, he attempted to sell Colin Quinn the signed 62nd home run ball of his fellow countryman Sammy Sosa for $1 million, even though it was later discovered to be a foul ball hit by Gary Gaetti and signed by Dominican Lou.

 He also did the weather report in Good Morning, Bronx on February 10, 2001.

-In October 17, 1998, Dominican Lou was impersonated by Chucky on Weekend Update.
+On October 17, 1998, Dominican Lou was impersonated by Chucky on Weekend Update.